 Little Blue Smokehouse

 A must for any meat lover, The Little Blue Smokehouse first came to our attention a couple of years ago when it started up at Street Diner (the Friday afternoon Mac n’ Meat Food Coma is now legend in the SiteVisibility office).
-The Little Blue Smokehouse can now be found over at the Seven Stars pub, smoking, pickling and brining just about anything they can lay their hands on.
+The Little Blue Smokehouse can now be found over at the Hare and Hounds pub, smoking, pickling and brining just about anything they can lay their hands on.
 With great craft beers on offer too, it’s a SiteVisibility favourite.

 27 Ship Street, Brighton, BN1 1AD